-As referenced in the ES summary the application includes consideration of a number of alternatives in chapter 4.
+As referenced in the ES summary, the application includes consideration of a number of alternatives in chapter 4.
 This considered the potential of delivering a scheme to test whether or not the adverse effects could either be avoided or reduced.
-At the point of submission this initially considered 4 options, but during the assessment of the application officers requested a further alternative to be considered to reduce the scale of the proposed tower to 5 storeys (below the viaduct).
-All options considered were discounted on viability grounds and the 'no development option' was discounted as missed opportunity on socio-economic terms.
+At the point of submission this initially considered 9 options, but during the assessment of the application officers requested a further alternative to be considered to reduce the scale of the proposed tower to 5 storeys (below the viaduct).
+All options considered were discounted on viability grounds and the 'no development option' was discounted as a missed opportunity in socio-economic terms.

-Noting the comments made from SHT and the scale of the MDC and opportunities it presents, the MDC were asked to respond whether there were any further opportunities either via funding or land.

-The response which is provided in this report in full earlier in the report.
-Whilst Members should consider the application that is in front of them, regard should rightly be had to whether the development could be delivered in a less harmful way.
+Noting the comments made from SHT and the scale of the MDC and opportunities it presents, the MDC were asked to respond as to whether there were any further alternative remedies either via funding or land.
+Their response is provided full above.
+Whilst members should consider the application that is in front of them, regard should rightly be had to whether the development could be delivered in a less harmful way.

 Officers have sought confirmation as to whether any other potential funding opportunities are available.
-It has been confirmed that the site was unsuccessful in its application for brownfield housing fund monies and further advises that he MDC Investment facility does not extend to provide grant funding into schemes.
-In respect of other current opportunities to obtain funding to support the scheme we are advised that there are no other current opportunities available through either Homes England or other public sector funding bodies.
+It has been confirmed that the site was unsuccessful in its application for GMCA brownfield housing fund monies and further advises that the MDC Investment facility does not extend to provide grant funding into schemes.
+In respect of other current opportunities to obtain funding, we are advised that there are no other current opportunities available through either Homes England or other public sector funding bodies.